zevsariy/CodeOwnersScripts/README.md

 ## Usage

 By default the scripts use the current directory, but you can point them at another repo with `--repo-root` or supply `--repo-url` to clone a remote branch on the fly.
 Pair `--codeowners` when the file lives outside the root (for example `.github/CODEOWNERS`).
-Use `--group-config` to point at a group definition file when your CODEOWNERS uses `@@Group` aliases.

 ### Check unused patterns